Skip to main content

 1

-Open LLM Controls → Budgets and click Create Budget
+Open LLM Management → Budgets and click Create Budget

 The dialog opens with sensible defaults; fill in the fields below.